SoranaAurelia/QCHack-2022/intro_to_qc_challenges/grovers_algorithm/README.md

    # Simulations

-   *<b>A small summary with the different solutions found by different simulators and arhitectures can be found in the Visualisation & Disscusion topics from the QuantumCrew_Grovers_Challange.ipynb.</b>*
+   *<b>A small summary with the different solutions found by different simulators and arhitectures can be found in the Visualisation & Disscusion topics (the last two topics) from the QuantumCrew_Grovers_Challange.ipynb. </b>*

    # Discussions